purplebase/purplestack/CONTEXT.md

 - Avoid superfluous comments like: `relay.stop(); // Stops the relay`.
 Only add comments in complex scenarios when code can't clearly express what is going on
 - Hardcoding and workarounds: **explicitly forbidden**.
 For example, do not make special cases just for tests to pass, like cheating in an exam.
 You should always prioritize the architecturally sound approach, even if it takes a bit longer
 - Never use artificial waits (`Future.delayed`) unless it is absolutely necessary for a particular feature.
 Properly awaiting futures is the architecturally sound way and should always be prioritized.
+- **NEVER EVER use polling** - Always subscribe to listeners and streams instead of polling for data changes.
+Polling wastes resources and creates poor user experience.
+Use Riverpod's reactive patterns, `ref.watch()`, `ref.listen()`, and stream subscriptions.
+- **Avoid pure wrapper methods** that add bloat and no value.
+Don't create simple wrappers around providers or methods without adding meaningful functionality.
 - Use Flutter best practices

 ### Architecture